 Nuclear power will make a major contribution to the country’s requirement for secure, safe, low carbon nuclear energy, as part of a diverse energy mix.

-The UK HPR1000 will be thoroughly assessed by the ONR and the Environment Agency to ensure it meets UK requirements for the management and use of natural resources (including water and other resources) and manages its overall impact on the environment.
+The UK HPR1000 has been thoroughly assessed by the ONR and the Environment Agency to ensure that it met UK requirements for the management and use of natural resources (including water and other resources) and is able to manage its overall impact on the environment.

 All nuclear reactors produce some form of radioactive waste unavoidably which can be hazardous if it is not appropriately managed.
 The UK HPR1000 will produce used or ‘spent’ fuel and this will be managed in line with UK safety standards and UK Government policy on management of waste from new nuclear power stations.
 This will include a period of safe on-site storage followed by transfer to a proposed UK Geological Disposal Facility (GDF).

-We are required to submit detailed information on how we will manage spent fuel as part of the GDA and our proposals will be assessed by the ONR, the Environment Agency and RWM (a subsidiary of the Nuclear Decommissioning Authority, in charge of radioactive waste management).
+We were required to submit detailed information on how we will manage spent fuel as part of the GDA.
+These are detailed in the Pre-Construction Environment Report (PCER) (V2).
+Our proposals were assessed by the ONR, the Environment Agency and RWM (a subsidiary of the Nuclear Decommissioning Authority, in charge of radioactive waste management).
 Our detailed plans for the interim management of spent fuel on site will be assessed within site specific permissions.